Skip to main content

 Apache (mod-pagespeed)

-EL8 isn't packaged yet.
-Contact us if you need it, or if you run an nginx version we don't yet package and need a pinned build.
+EL8 is no longer in the generic yum repo.
+Contact us if you run an nginx version we don't yet package and need a pinned build.

 How it works